dikshant-honda/collision_predictor/README.md

 * *py_msgs* folder contains custom ros messages for testing, they are not used in the main script
 * *python_scripts* folder contains information about testing the frenet conversion system using python only
 * *robot* folder contains the xacro file for the custom robot
-* *src* folder contains all the relevant codes for both approaches as discussed above
+* *src* folder contains all the relevant codes for all approaches as discussed above
 * *worlds* folder contains the sdf files for different gazebo worlds